jhucsf/spring2022/assign/assign02.md

 Note that your assembly-code *must* strictly adhere to all requirements of the x86-64 Linux register use and procedure calling conventions.
-You will receive a deduction for violations of the regsiter use and procedure calling conventions, *even if your code passes the automated tests.*
+You will receive a deduction for violations of the register use and procedure calling conventions, *even if your code passes the automated tests.*